Sancho IV of Castile: Biography

-When James II succeeded to the Crown of Aragon, he endeavoured to bind the two crowns more closely and to unite in the Reconquista.
+When James II succeeded to the Crown of Aragon, he endeavoured to bind the two crowns more closely and for Christian forces to unite to reconquer the Iberian peninsula from Islam.
 Indeed, both of James' predecessors had tried to do likewise.
 Sancho was also the friend and tutor of Juan Manuel of Castile.

 Just before succumbing to a fatal illness (possibly tuberculosis) he appointed his wife, María de Molina, to act as regent for his nine-year-old son, Ferdinand IV.
 He died on 25 April 1295 in Toledo.

 Family

-Sancho married Maria de Molina in 1282, but at first their marriage did not have the necessary papal dispensation for two reasons: First, they had a distant blood relation, and second, Sancho had been betrothed as an infant to a rich Catalan heiress named Guillerma Moncada.
+Sancho married María de Molina in 1282, but at first their marriage did not have the necessary papal dispensation for two reasons: First, they were first cousins once removed, and second, Sancho had been betrothed as an infant to a rich Catalan heiress named Guillerma Moncada.